sociocs/docs/integrations/wordpress/index.md

 order: -500
 ---

-There are two native Webflow integrations supported by Sociocs.
+There are two native WordPress integrations supported by Sociocs.

 1. [Click to Chat by Text Plugin](/integrations/wordpress/c2csms.md)